 One complaint has been received recently, is being processed and remains unresolved at this point.

 There are no patterns of behaviour that can be identified as requiring special attention by the Standards Committee.
-As is sometimes the case the complaint was based on an understanding or view of a behaviour that was unintended by the Councillor, although this in itself is a reminder to be careful in both tone and language use.

 Generally

 It has been observed that the general approach and behaviours exhibited at meetings has improved.
 Debates on council business are generally confined to the issues with members focussing on the principles of the decision and not usually any personal conflicts.